sybila/biodivine-lib-bdd/DEVELOPER.md

 Naming convention: If you define a private module where you know stuff will be reexported by some parent, suffix the name of that module with `_impl` so that it is clear this module is implementing the re-exported things in the main module.

+Passing by value/reference: In general, if something implements Copy, default decision should be to pass it by value.
+In case of a non-copy struct, use pass by reference.
+Of course, sometimes pass by reference is necessary for Copy types as well, but in general, by implementing Copy, you indicate that this type should be treated as "atomic" value.
+Also, please make sure to implement Copy only for types where this is true - small, flat types.